-Select "AWG."
+AWG Select "AWG."
 TURN PLUS shows the contours of the blank and the finished part in the graphics window.

-Press the "AWG control graphic" soft key: The AWG Change window control graphic and program generation are started.

-Press the "Back" soft key to return to the TURN PLUS Back menu.

-Press the "Back" soft key to switch to smart.
-Turn.

-Use the name of the current program without any changes and press the "Save" soft key to overwrite the current program.

-Enter a name for the program and confirm with the the "Save" soft key.
+Change window Press the "AWG control graphic" soft key: The AWG control graphic and program generation are started.
+Back Press the "Back" soft key to return to the TURN PLUS menu.
+Back Press the "Back" soft key to switch to smart.Turn.
+Save Use the name of the current program without any changes and press the "Save" soft key to overwrite the current program.
+Save Enter a name for the program and confirm with the "Save" soft key.

-Machining sequence - Fundamentals
+Machining sequence-Fundamentals